gowon/Serilog.Sinks.DynamicSwitch/README.md

     .CreateLogger();
 ```

-If using `appsettings.json` for configuration, the following example shows how to configure DynamicSwitch sinks:
+If using `appsettings.json` for configuration, the following example shows how to configure DynamicSwitch sinks along with attached level switches:

 ```javascript
 {